 Additionally, missions featuring special forces operative are usually stealth-based and include very little to no actual fighting.

 Rainbow Six comprises the Elites of the Elites.
 It's a multinational unit comprised of the best soldiers from each nation's commando teams.

 The SWAT series; it's right there in the title really.
 Though in this case the franchise is actually a spin-off of the Police Quest games, which are a complete aversion.

 Hilariously averted in Bad Company, where the cast is part of the Redshirt Army and knows it, once lampshading that they're going into an important but dangerous mission first just to see how dangerous it is, because the elites cost more money to train and are thus "too expensive to waste."
 Subverted in Bad Company 2 when Sweetwater insists the squad be the ones to tackle the villain's scheme, not trusting the spec-ops guys and their "pussy-assheartbeat monitors" to get the job done.
 The boys of B-Company succeed.

 Shepard of Mass Effect starts out as top-tier Special Forces (indicated by the "N7" logo) before joining the Citadel's Spectre program.
-The program is so elite that merely being selected, even if one washes out, is good for one's career.
+The N7 program is so elite that merely being selected, even if one washes out of the first tier of training (N1), is good for one's career and gets one massive respect from their peers.
 The Spectres themselves are so elite that they are legally allowed to ignore laws.

 The multiplayer mode in Mass Effect 3 centers around a squad of elite operatives with access to abilities and equipment comparable to Shepard's.
 The Illusive Man's Dragon Kai Leng was, like Shepard, an N7 operative.